 Consistent means you cannot have a myriad of places (URLs, frames, apps) where your users can login (and all with a different UI or CSS).
 Multiple logins, on different sites, UI dialogs, CSS… it’s just bad security urbanism

-That helps them build mentally a model of “how does it look when this company asks for credentials”.
-Sending them email messages telling them that they won’t be asked for a password via email or phone won’t help.
-Also, by doing that you retain control and can properly notify users of upcoming changes so they actually expect them
+That helps them build mentally a model of “how does it look when this company asks for credentials?”.
+Also, by doing that you retain control of what your users naturally expect and you can properly notify users of upcoming changes in the way you regularly ask for credentials.

 But even if you do that, you still need to give users a way of actually checking whether it is you or some phisher the one asking for the credentials.
 It turns out there is only one way to do that: The Almighty Browser Address Bar.